 The first step in the process is to prepare conjugates (nanoparticle + antibody) and transfer the conjugates to an appropriate solution for spraying and drying onto the conjugate pad (Figure 6, Step 1).
 For reproducible striping of test and control lines, a dispenser with a flexible hollow glass or PEEK fiber connected to a syringe pump is used (Figure 6, Step 2).
 The conjugate is applied to the glass fiber conjugate pad using a non-contact spray head on the dispenser (Figure 6, Step 3).
 Once the solutions are applied to both the nitrocellulose membrane and the conjugate pad, these components are dried and cured in an oven at 37 °C. After drying, the nitrocellulose, conjugate pads, sample pad, and wick are transferred to a dry room (<20% RH) where they are assembled onto an adhesive backing card using a clamshell laminator.
-The laminator ensures the accurate placement of components onto the adhesive backing card with the correct overlaps and controlled application pressure.
-These fully laminated backing cards are referred to as "master cards".
+The laminator ensures the accurate placement of components onto the adhesive backing cards are referred to as "master cards".
 To assemble a master card, a nitrocellulose membrane is applied first, followed by the conjugate pad, wick pad, and then sample pad (Figure 6, Step 4).
-The assembled cards are then cut into individual strips with an automated guillotine (Figure 6, Step 5), and assembled into a plastic cassette that is sealed in a foil pouch with desiccant (Figure 6, Step 5).
+The assembled cards are then cut into individual strips with an automated guillotine (Figure 6, Step 5), and assembled into a plastic cassette that is sealed in a foil pouch with desiccant (Figure 6, Step 6).